-- A city that meets the challenges of economic and population growth. - An internationally competitive and successful city, with a strong and diverse economy. - A city of diverse, strong, secure and accessible neighbourhoods. - A city that delights the senses and takes care of its buildings and streets. - A city that becomes a world leader in improving the environment, locally and globally. - A city where it is easy, safe and convenient for everyone to access jobs, opportunities and facilities.
+- A city that meets the challenges of economic and population growth. - An internationally competitive and successful city, with a strong and diverse economy. - A city of diverse, strong, secure and accessible neighbourhoods. - A city that delights the senses and takes care of its buildings and streets. - A city that becomes a world leader in improving the environment, locally and globally.

+• A city where it is easy, safe and convenient for everyone to access jobs, opportunities and facilities.
 However, the Plan notes (1.44) "a perceived tension between the demands of growth and the conditions for a good - and improving - quality of life, and a concern about the loss of things that have made living in London and its neighbourhoods a distinctive experience".
 The Plan highlights a number of 'quality of life' issues, such as: ensuring there are enough homes meeting the needs of Londoners at different stages of their lives; protecting and improving London's natural environment and habitats; ensuring a network of vibrant and exciting town centres with a range of shops and other facilities; providing adequate, efficient transports networks, and support for cycling and walking; and the importance of a range of readily accessible community and cultural facilities.

 The Plan designates Camden borough as part of Inner London and part of the Central sub-region (Maps 2.1 & 2.2).
 However, it is noted that the Area of this NDP - in the north-west of the borough - is on the boundary of Inner/Outer London and on the boundaries of the Central, North and West sub-regions.
 This location has the potential to be problematic, as a number of issues which apply to central London are not applicable in this Area; equally the Area does not have many of the characteristics of outer London.
-This needs to be addressed by.....>>>> sustainable and successful, such as social and economic matters.
-It plays a key part in shaping the kind of place Camden will be in the future, balancing the needs of residents, businesses and future generations".
-The overall vision of the CCS is that "Camden will be a borough of opportunity" and sets out four themes:
+This fact needs to be considered in planning applications and the development of the area, in order protect the unique 'feel' and characteristics of this Area on the edge of these zones.